mykytafabrykator/python/weather_bot/README.md

-Here you will find my code to telegram bot which may found temperature with given city name :)
+Here you will find my code to telegram bot which may find temperature with given city name :)

+Mykyta Fabrykator, DK-01